-The Council continues its strong commitment and good track record of working in partnership, particularly important in the last year when working with the voluntary sector and other parts of the public and private sector to respond to the Covid-19 pandemic.
-The Council has worked with the local NHS on ensuring swift discharge from hospital, supported care homes and managed wider community test and trace programmes.
-The voluntary sector has supported food supply and support to the most vulnerable in our communities.
-The Council is developing a Covid-19 recovery programme and has allocated specific funding, much of which is expected to continue, to support the work with local partners and the wider community.
+The Council continues its strong commitment and good track record of working in partnership, particularly important in the last two years when working with the voluntary sector and other parts of the public and private sector to respond to the Covid-19 pandemic.

 The Council has provided significant levels of grant funding to local businesses in response to the pandemic.
 These grants are not accounted for within the Council's accounts because the Council is acting as the agent (for central Government), rather than the principal.
-Payments to local businesses, fully funded by central Government, totaled £50m during 2020/21 for retail, hospitality, leisure, and nurseries plus business rate relief to support them from the financial disruption caused by Covid-19, as well as payments to providers of adult social care.
+Payments to local businesses, fully funded by central Government, totalled £16.8m during 2021/22 (£50m in 2020/21) for retail, hospitality, leisure, accommodation, personal care, and gym sectors plus business rate relief to support them from the financial disruption caused by Covid-19, as well as payments to providers of adult social care.